 The zendo is heated with wood in the winter, so it is generally warm.
 In the spring and fall it will vary from very cool to very warm, depending on the weather.
 In the summer it can be quite warm in the zendo.
 During all seasons, walking meditation is held out-of-doors, weather permitting.

 At all times, traditional sitting robes are welcomed, and will be generally comfortable.
-In the winter, in lieu of robes, loose-filling pants and a shirt and sweater work well, with a coat handy if the weather is very cold.
+In the winter, in lieu of robes, loose-fitting pants and a shirt and sweater work well, with a coat handy if the weather is very cold.
 In the summer, light, loose-fitting pants and a light shirt work well.
 Wearing of short pants in the zendo is discouraged.
 At all times, shoes which you can easily step in and out of will be enjoyed.

 During the mid-morning hours there is generally a work period, during which time general light chores around the Center are performed, including landscaping, cleaning windows, splitting wood and other small projects.
 Please bring clothing suited to working outdoors in the season you plan to attend.